ChaoEcohydroRS/FlorenceFlood_UAVSAR_Repo/README.md

 ### Introduction
-We constructed a flood detection algorithm framework (Fig below), including extraction of T3 coherency matrix elements, “Refined Lee Filter” speckle filtering, polarization orientation angle correction, polarimetric decomposition, radiometric terrain correction, radiometric normalization, and supervised classification.
+We constructed a flood detection algorithm framework (Figure above), including extraction of T3 coherency matrix elements, “Refined Lee Filter” speckle filtering, polarization orientation angle correction, polarimetric decomposition, radiometric terrain correction, radiometric normalization, and supervised classification.
 The basic processing flow and the auxiliary data sets used are illustrated in Fig. 2.
 The workflow includes three major components.
 The processing steps in the pink box were carried out using the European Space Agency (ESA) PolSARpro v6.2 software package (Pottier et al, 2009) through custom python batch scripts.
 The steps in the light yellow and light blue boxes were implemented in the Google Earth Engine (GEE) platform using the python (v3.7.3) API (v0.1.200) because it provides online cloud computing tools and a flexible interactive development environment, facilitating easy sharing and reproducibility (Gorelick et al. 2017).
 These steps include radiometric terrain correction, radiometric normalization, and supervised classification modules.

 The proposed framework for flood inundation mapping from UAVSAR imagery has two components:
-1) Local Processing:
+1) **Local Processing**:
 A) UAVSAR fully polarimetric extraction
 B) Polarietric de-speckling, de-orientation
 C) Polarimetric decomposition

-2) Cloud-based Processing:
+2) **Cloud-based Processing**:
 A) Polarimetric terrain correction and normalization
 B) Supervised Classification